astral-projects/gomoku-web/code/jvm/docs/README.md

   identify an entity have been marked as unique.
 This ensures that these attributes maintain their uniqueness throughout the data, contributing to data integrity.

-- **Choice of Jsonb for the board attribute**: The decision to use the jsonb data type for the `board` attribute in the `Game` entity was made after careful consideration.
-This choice was based on the following factors:
+- **Selection of the Jsonb Data Type for the Board Attribute**: The choice to utilize the jsonb data type for the board attribute within the Game entity was a deliberate decision shaped by several key considerations:

-    - **Efficiency of storage and retrieval**: The `board` attribute is the most frequently queried attribute and is updated frequently.
-Using jsonb allows for efficient storage and retrieval of structured data.
-    - **Ease of expansion**: Jsonb provides flexibility for future expansion and modification of the `board` structure, making it suitable for handling evolving game data.
+    - **Efficient Storage and Retrieval**: Given that the `board` attribute is an abstract entity that can be represented in different ways by other entites (specialization relation in this case), the jsonb data type was chosen to allow for flexibility in the representation of board subtypes.

+    - **Ease of representation**: Since the `board` attribute could be represented in different ways, according to the game state, the jsonb data type was chosen to allow for flexibility in the representation of the board.

-- **Lobby Entity and Game Configuration**: The decision not to make the `Game` entity weak of the `Lobby` entity and instead repeat game configuration attributes was made for efficiency and practicality.
+- **Lobby Entity and Game Configuration**: The decision to not make the `Game` entity weak of the `Lobby` entity and instead repeat the `variant_id` attribute which points to the game configuration, was made for efficiency and practicality.
 The `Lobby` entity serves as a storage for the game configuration chosen by a host user.
-When a user attempts to create a game with a specific game configuration that matches an existing entry in the `Lobby` table (where each row represents a user's intention to start a game), a new game is created with the same configuration and all game configuration data is transferred to the `Game` table.
-The original `Lobby` row is then deleted to allow another user to create a game with the same configuration.
-This approach simplifies the match-making algorithm, as it only needed to search in the `Lobby` table, which is smaller and only contains one row per game configuration combination.
+  When another user attempts to create a game with a specific game configuration (represented by the variant id) that matches an existing entry in the `Lobby` table, a new game is created with both players instead.
+  The host `Lobby` row is then deleted to allow another user to create a game with the same configuration.
+This approach simplifies the match-making algorithm, as it only needed to search in the `Lobby` table, which is smaller and only contains one row per game configuration combination instead of the ever-growing `Game` table.

 - **Not always using check constraints for data integrity**: Not all restrictions described in the conceptual model have been directly implemented using check constraints in the physical model.
 In cases where certain restrictions might